Groups of smooth diffeomorphisms of Cantor sets embedded in a line: Introduction

 The following theorem states that subgroups of $\mathfrak{diff}^{1+Lip}(K)$ without free subsemigroups on two generators are close to being abelian.

 \begin{theorem} Let $G$ be a finitely generated subgroup of $\mathfrak{diff}^{1+Lip}(K)$ without free subsemigroups on two generators.
 Then the group $G$ is virtually abelian. \end{theorem}

 Recall that, by definition, a group is virtually abelian if it contains a finite-index subgroup which is abelian.
 We cannot hope for a better conclusion in Theorem \ref{nosubsemi}.
 Indeed, take $K=K_{2}$ the standard ternary Cantor set.
-Let $S$ be the group of diffeomorphisms of $K_{2}$ which permute the intervals $[0,\frac{1}{9}]$, $[\frac{2}{9},\frac{1}{3}]$, $[\frac{2}{3},\frac{7}{9}]$, $[\frac{8}{9},1]$ using for each of those intervals the unique orientation-preserving affine map which sends this interval to the other one.
+Let $S$ be the group of diffeomorphisms of $K_{2}$ which permute the intervals $[0,\frac{1}{9}]$, $[\frac{2}{9},\frac{1}{3}]$, $[\frac{2}{3},\frac{7}{9}]$, $[\frac{8}{9},1]$ and whose restriction to each of these intervals is orientation-preserving and affine.
 The group $S$ is isomorphic to the finite group $\mathcal{S}_{4}$, the symmetric group on $4$ elements.
 Take also an infinite order element $f$ of $\mathfrak{diff}^{\infty}(K_{2})$ which is supported in $[0,\frac{1}{9}]\cap K_{2}$, meaning that it pointwise fixes the points outside $[0,\frac{1}{9}]\cap K_{2}$.
 Then the subgroup of $\mathfrak{diff}^{\infty}(K_{2})$ generated by $f$ and $S$ is virtually abelian : it contains the group $\mathbb{Z}^4$ as a finite index subgroup.
 But it is not abelian.
 Notice that, with this kind of construction, we can obtain any virtually abelian group as a subgroup of a group of diffeomorphisms of a Cantor set.

-Observe that finitely generated groups with a subexponential growth do not contain any free subsemigroup on two generators.
-Hence subgroups of $\mathfrak{diff}^{1+Lip}(K)$ with nonexponential growth are virtually abelian.
+\begin{remark} Observe that finitely generated groups of subexponential growth contain no free subsemigroup on two generators.
+Hence subgroups of $\mathfrak{diff}^{1+Lip}(K)$ of subexponential growth are virtually abelian. \end{remark}

-Notice that Theorem \ref{nosubsemi} implies Theorem \ref{Burn} as periodic groups do not contain any free subsemigroup on two generators and finitely generated abelian periodic groups are known to be finite.
+\begin{remark} Notice that Theorem \ref{nosubsemi} implies Theorem \ref{Burn} as periodic groups contain no free subsemigroup on two generators and finitely generated abelian periodic groups are known to be finite.
 However, we use Theorem \ref{Burn} (and even a stronger version of it which is Proposition \ref{Burngen}) to prove Theorem \ref{nosubsemi}.
-That is why we will first prove Theorem \ref{Burn} in this article.
+That is why we will first prove Theorem \ref{Burn} in this article. \end{remark}

+\begin{remark} In Theorem \ref{nosubsemi}, the regularity cannot be lowered to a $C^1$ regularity.
+Indeed, Farb and Franks proved in \cite{FF} that any torsion-free finitely generated nilpotent group is a subgroup of the group of homeomorphisms of the compact interval $[0,1]$.
+For each nilpotent subgroup that they construct, it is possible to find a Cantor subset which is invariant.
+Hence any torsion-free finitely generated nilpotent group is a subgroup of the group of $C^{1}$ diffeomorphisms of some Cantor set.\end{remark}